 Located about 30 miles east of Medford and 40 miles northwest of Klamath Falls, Willow Prairie offers 19 miles of fantastic, relatively easy forested trails, plus some user-created trails and many forest roads to ride.

 The horse camp is adjacent to Willow Prairie, a marshy meadow complete with riparian vegetation and a nightly chorus of croaking frogs.

-The riding at Willow Prairie is a delight.
+The riding at Willow Prairie is a delight, with excellent footing, and impressive views of Mt.
+McLoughlin from several vantage points.
 The trail network is a “stacked loop” system (think of the trail layout like a ladder, with some long trails and lots of cross trails connecting them), so you can tailor your rides to be as long or short as you want).
 Every trail junction is marked with a numbered post so you can easily find your way around.